Page updated 27/12/2017

 Low budget – £30,000 (estimated).

 Set in contemporary Northern Ireland, Faraway is a thriller that brings characters normally on the periphery of society into the heart of the action.
-When two Polish petty thieves double-cross a Chinese gang and a local Belfast gang, they set a course of events that move towards a climax in an abandoned quarry.
+When two Polish petty thieves double-cross a Chinese gang and a local Belfast gang, they set in motion a course of events that rapidly spiral out of control.
 Two innocents – a Chinese girl and a Polish man – are dragged into events against their will.
 It seems as if nothing can save them, but there’s a twist or two to this tale along the way.

 “Farm, The” (2009) (86 mins) Horror.